janestreet/bonsai/docs/guide/03-state.md

 <aside>
 ```
 The `inject` and `schedule_event` parameters are rarely used.
 They are
-only useful when a state-transition needs to schedule *another* state
+only useful when a state transition needs to schedule *another* state
 transition, either for itself (by composing `inject` with
 `schedule_event`) or for another state-machine (just calling
 `schedule_event`).